paulmillr/noble-hashes/README.md

 - most method invocations with the lib are going to be something like hashing 32b to 64kb of data
 - hashing big inputs is 10x faster with low-level languages, which means you should probably pick 'em instead

-The current performance is good enough when compared to other projects; SHA256 is 1.6x faster than native C bindings.
+The current performance is good enough when compared to other projects; SHA256 takes only 900 nanoseconds to run.

 ## Contributing & testing